-The new Globe and Mail Centre is located within the burgeoning St. Lawrence neighbourhood of Toronto on one of the original ten city blocks laid out in founding the Town of York.
-With a vision of transforming their pristine, but stark lobby, First Gulf asked Forge to craft an artful installation to add a vibrant sense of life to greatly enhance the tenant and visitor experience, while creatively capturing the essence of their brand – growth.
+The Globe and Mail Centre is located in Toronto’s St. Lawrence neighbourhood, on one of the original ten city blocks of the Town of York.
+First Gulf commissioned Forge to create an art installation for their lobby that captures their brand’s essence of growth and enhances the tenant and visitor experience.

-‘Interstitial Space’ is an exploration of the symbiotic relationship between the city and its citizens.
+‘Interstitial Space’ explores the symbiotic relationship between the city and its citizens.
 The piece actively translates the momentum of the lobby’s pedestrians, adding colourful lines that weave throughout the illustrated cityscape, revealing depth and imbuing energy into the art.
-Over the course of the day, 8 distinct eras celebrate the history of Toronto, from its humble beginnings in 1793 to its current vibrant state today.
+Over the day, eight distinct eras celebrate the history of Toronto, from its humble beginnings in 1793 to its current vibrant state.